 Values

-Meet the Fernland Studios Board, Committees, and Staff
+Meet the Fernland Studios Board and Staff

 -

-Christian Alvarado (they)
+Christian Alvarado//Time (they)

 Zoë Gamell Brown (she/they)

-Founder and Director -
+Co-Steward and Founder -

 GiGi Buddie (she/her)